Smeal Quint

 To accommodate all members, it will be necessary to create a set of .ini files using all of the possible iterations (e.g. A1, A2..., B1, B2..., C1, C2...).
 To display a particular schedule, open the desired .ini file with File | Ini File.

 Some Federal agencies configure their schedules so that each member has an assigned day-of-the-week off.
-That is, if Fred's day is Wednesday and next Wednesday is a "C" shift day, Fred is going to be fishing instead of on the engine room floor at shift change.
+That is, if Sean's day is Wednesday and next Wednesday is a "C" shift day, Sean is going to be fishing instead of on the engine room floor at shift change.

 Could I see another example?